AdguardTeam/LegalDocs/privacy_policy/en/privacy-notice-website.md

 ### About Comment Section

-We use [Disqus](https://disqus.com/) for comment sections on the Website.
-We do not collect any Personal Data about you when you register or sign in under your Disqus account, but that data might be collected by Disqus when you leave a comment or visit a page with Disqus comments, and is managed according to Disqus [privacy policy](https://help.disqus.com/customer/portal/articles/466259-privacy-policy).
+We do not share any of your personal data to third parties when you leave a comment on our website.
+We are not responsible for the content of the comments.
+By submitting a comment, you confirm that you are over 13 years of age and take full responsibility for the content of your comments.

 ### News Subscriptions